leemov/clarch/README.md

   <img src="https://github.com/leemov/clarch/blob/master/files/Clean%20Arch%20Diagram.png">
 </p>

-The main principle of Clean architecture is `Separating Concern`
+The main principle of Clean architecture is `Separating Concern` by layering our application According to the concept we can implement more than 4 layers ( Entities, Usecase, Handler and Infrastructure ) But at least 1 layer consist of business logic.

 #### Entities :
 on this project, entities goes to `entities` folder